mpjovanovich/course-notes/content/SDEV120/selection.md

 #### Demo Programs

-Number is even
+~.focusContent.demo

+Check if a number is even.
+(We will do even or odd in a single program shortly.)

+/~

+~.focusContent.demo

-- Order processing logic:
+1. Order processing logic

+Write a program given the following logic:

 - Default ship date = 5 days from order date
 - If payment not received, ship date = 14 days from order date
 - If out of stock, ship date = 30 days from order date
 - If rush order, ship date = 1 days from order date

-(We will do even or odd in a single program shortly.)
+/~

 ## Dual Alternative